meower-media/server/README.md

 # Meower-Server
 Official source code of the Meower server, written in Python.
-Powered by CloudLink.
+Powered by Cloudlink 4.

-## NOTICE
-This is the APIv0 Branch of Code!
-This API code will only be maintained up until when New Meower is released.

-APIv0 will be upgraded automatically to APIv1 when New Meower is released.
-The API can be found at https://api.meower.org/
+***DO NOT USE THIS BRANCH!!!***
+This is a separate branch for porting the current Meower 5.7 server to Cloudlink 4 and for major code restructuring/cleanup.
+This is highly experimental, and there will be bugs.
+Please use the main branch for now.

 ## Installing Dependencies
-* Run `pip3 install -r requirements.txt` in the downloaded and unzipped directory
+* Run `pip3 install -r requirements.txt` prior to starting the server.
+Cloudlink 4 is bundled with the server.

 ## Running the server
 Simply download and run main.py to start the server.
 Files and directories will be created to store posts, logs, and userdata.
 To connect to the server, change the IP settings of your client to connect to ws://127.0.0.1:3000/.

 ### Rest API

-This Rest API is configured to use CF Argo Tunnels for getting client IPs, but otherwise everything will function.

-Currently supported functions of the API:

 * /home - Gets the current homepage index.
 * /home?page=# - Lets you get a certain page # of the homepage.